abrady/Vulk/README.md

 # Log

+Remove VulkEnumMetadata
+remove cereal refs
+remove nlohmann::json

+## 6/4 cereal-b-gone

+How does this work end-to-end for descriptorsetdef?

+1. write a pipeline with shaders
+2. buildtool extracts the DS and makes a def out of it
+3. the def is serialized as part of the pipeline

+so:

+* no json to read in
+* just need to write it out.

+why don't I write it as a separate file and just load that?

+* remove it from BuiltPipelineDef
+* load it in VulkResources
+* connect the two

 ## 6/2 ditch nlohmann/json and cereal

 these things are slow and hard to debug. we've got flabuffers, what would it take to convert those?